USEPA/CMAQ/DOCS/Release_Notes/CMAQ_FAQ.md

 <a id=update_v531_v532></a>
 ## What do I need to do to update from v5.3.1 to v5.3.2?
+CMAQv5.3.2 is a minor update to CMAQv5.3.1 that includes multiple bug fixes and a few feature additions.
+Most notably, several important updates have been made to the Integrated Source Apportionment Method (ISAM).
+Users of ISAM are strongly encouraged to update to v5.3.2.
+If you have already successfully migrated to v5.3 or v5.3.1, you will not need to do anything special to maintain default behavior in v5.3.2.

 <a id=diff_v531_v532></a>
 ## What differences should I expect in my model results with v5.3.2 compared to v5.3.1?